j4mie/idiorm/README.markdown

 2. The `find_one` and `find_many` methods will return instances of *your model subclass*, instead of the base `ORM` class.
 Like Idiorm, `find_one` will return a single instance or `false` if no rows matched your query, while `find_many` will return an array of instances, which may be empty if no rows matched.

+3. Custom filtering, see next section.

 You may also retrieve a count of the number of rows returned by your query.
 This method behaves exactly like Idiorm's `count` method:

     $count = Model::factory('User')->where_lt('age', 20)->count();

+#### Custom filters ####

+It is often desirable to create reusable filters that can be used as part of queries.
+Paris allows this by providing a method called `filter` which can be chained in queries alongside the existing Idiorm query API.
+The filter method takes the name of a **public static** method on the current Model subclass as an argument.
+The supplied method which will be called at the point in the chain where `filter` is called, and will be passed the `ORM` object as the first parameter.
+It should return the ORM object after calling one or more query methods on it.
+The method chain can then be continued if necessary.

+It is easiest to illustrate this with an example.
+It may be desirable for users in your application to have a role, which controls their access to certain parts of the application.
+In this situation, you may often wish to retrieve a list of users with the role 'admin'.
+To do this, add a static method called 'admins' to your Model class:

+    class User extends Model {
+        public static function admins($orm) {
+            return $orm->where('role', 'admin');
+        }
+    }

+You can then use this filter in your queries:

+    $admin_users = Model::factory('User')->filter('admins')->find_many();

+You can also chain it with other methods as normal:

+    $young_admins = Model::factory('User')
+                        ->filter('admins')
+                        ->where_lt('age', 18)
+                        ->find_many();

 ### Getting data from objects, updating and inserting data ###